DaveTmire85/SamsungDebloatScript/readme.md

 ## Overview

-This project contains a shell script designed to uninstall a list of applications from an Android device.
+This project contains a shell script designed to uninstall a list of applications from any Android device.
+The current app.txt has quite a lot of the standard Samsung bloat, but you can edit the apps.txt to include any Android app you want to try to remove.
 The script reads the package names of the applications to be uninstalled from a text file and attempts to uninstall each one, logging the results.
+If you don't know the full name of the app - ex.: samsung.browser instead of com.samsung.browser - it's ok, the script will search for all apps with the partial name.

 ## Files Included